Adaptive Multilevel Newton: A Quadratically Convergent Optimization Method: An Efficient Newton-type Multilevel Method

 The derivation of the coarse step in \eqref{eq: coarse direction at m} is straight-forward, and naturally arises from the classical framework in \cref{sec: classical multilevel methods}.
 The main novelty in this section are the new conditions we introduce below for selecting the coarse model, where, as we will see later, they yield more effective coarse directions.
 Let $\sigma \in (0, \min\{1, \min_i \|R_i\| \})$.
 Then, the coarse direction \eqref{eq: coarse direction at m} arising from the level $i$ is selected if

 In view of the new condition, we notice that the main difference between \eqref{ineq:conditions-coarse-model-new} and \eqref{ineq:conditions-coarse-model-classical} is that we now require $R_i \nabla f(x_{k+1})$ to be close to the true gradient $\nabla f(x_{k+1})$.
 In particular, at some iteration $k$, we choose the coarse model $\psi_i$ which yields $d_{m,k}$ if, at iteration $k+1$, $R_i \nabla f(x_{k+1})$ is close compared to $\nabla f(x_{k+1})$.
 In other words, we seek coarse directions whose benefit is realized in the subsequent iteration rather than the current one.
 We term the resulting multilevel Newton-type method \emph{adaptive} because it dynamically selects the coarse levels to accelerate convergence.
-Surprisingly enough, we will see that one can now prove a local quadratic convergence rate for the new multilevel algorithm. \begin{lemma} Let $x_{k+1} = x_k + d_{m, k}$, where $d_{m, k}$ as in \eqref{eq: coarse direction at m}.
-If inequality \eqref{ineq:conditions-coarse-model-new} holds, then $\|\nabla f(x_{k})\| = 0 \iff \| R_i \nabla f(x_{k})\| = 0$ for all $k \in \N$ and $ 1 \leq i \leq m-1$. \end{lemma}
+Surprisingly enough, we will see that one can now prove a local quadratic convergence rate for the new multilevel algorithm.